hreynier/mastersthesis/README.md

 To also install the necessary libraries for the back-end components.

 **Step 4.**
-Host the files found within the API folder (you may need to change some server details).
+Host the files found within the */node-server* folder (you may need to change some server details).

 **Step 5.**
 You can now choose to either host the front-end or run it locally to test any changes you want to make.